Central Board of Directors

 St Paul, MN 55108

 Cynthia Messer is a tourism specialist and Extension Professor with the University of Minnesota Tourism Center.
 She has more than thirty-five years of tourism experience as both a practitioner and educator.
 Her educational and research interests focus on sustainable community tourism development and quality customer service.
 Her recent work includes the Tourism Assessment Program, an applied research and educational program that engages communities in identifying and maximizing tourism opportunities.
-She holds a MA degree in Education with a focus on Travel and Tourism Development from George Washington University and a BA from UCLA.
+She holds a MA degree in Education with a focus on Travel and Tourism Development from George Washington University and a BA from University of California Los Angeles.

 Co-Chair T2; 2018